-LASACO ASSURANCE PLC CERTIFICATION BY COMPANY SECRETARY FOR THE YEAR ENDED DECEMBER 31, 2016 alemen
+LASACO ASSURANCE PLC CERTIFICATION BY COMPANY SECRETARY FOR THE YEAR ENDED DECEMBER 31, 2017 and en en

-In my capacity as Company Secretary, I hereby certify, in terms of the Companies and Allied Matter Act, that for the year ended 31 December 2016, the company has lodged all such returns as are required of a company in terms of this Act, and that all such returns are, to the best of my knowledge and belief, true, correct and up to date.
+In my capacity as Company Secretary, I hereby certify, in terms of the Companies and Allied Matter Act, that for the year ended 31 December 2017, the company has lodged all such returns as are required of a company in terms of this Act, and that all such returns are, to the best of my knowledge and belief, true, correct and up to date.

-Gertude Olutekunbi (Mrs.) Company Secretary FRC/2015/NBA/00000/11389
+Gertude Olutekunbi (Mrs.)

+Company Secretary

+FRC/2015/NBA/000000/11389